-- 1st Infraction Warning noted in FACTS. - 2nd Infraction Parents notified in FACTS and Phone Collected.
-Student may collect cell phone at the end of the school day from an administrator. - 3rd Infraction Parents notified in FACTS and Phone Collected.
-Student may collect cell phone at the end of the school day from an administrator. - 4th Infraction- Parents notified in FACTS and Phone Collected.
+- 1st Infraction Warning noted in FACTS. - 2nd Infraction Phone Call to parent and noted in FACTS. - 3rd Infraction Phone Collected.
+Noted in FACTS.
+Student may collect cell phone at the end of the school day from an administrator. - 4th Infraction- Phone Collected.
+Noted in FACTS.
 Parent must collect cell phone from the Principal and the student will not be allowed to bring their phone to school for the remainder of the semester.
 The phone may also be left in the office, daily, for the remainder of the semester if the parent needs for the student to have their phone after school in order for the parent to be able to coordinate pick up from after-school activities, etc.